infant-neuroscience/infant-neuroscience.github.io/_pages/categories.md

 <b> 2 Join us on-line. </b>

-The talks will be streamed live: register here (no fees apply).
+The talks will be streamed live: <a href = "https://forms.office.com/e/B6hCgcBza2">register here</a> (no fees apply).